wolfvictorOSI/Edge-Data-Store-Docs/V1/Support/Edge Data Store support.md

 ## Documentation feedback

-If you have questions, comments, or other feedback about the Edge Data Store documentation, send an email to [Documentation](mailto:documentation@osisoft.com?subject=[DocFX]%20Edge%20Data%20Store).
+If you have questions, comments, or other feedback about the Edge Data Store documentation, send an email to [OSIsoft Documentation](mailto:documentation@osisoft.com?subject=[DocFX]%20Edge%20Data%20Store).

 ## Technical support and other resources